Braves vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays' Jose Berrios (3-3) will make his eighth start of the season.
+- Yusei Kikuchi (5-0) will take to the mound for the Blue Jays and make his eighth start of the season.

 |Opponent